This post may contain affiliate links. Please read the disclosure policy to learn more.

 Why Make This Lime Curd Recipe?

-Although you can purchase pre-made lime curd, the homemade stuff is wonderfully easy to make at home.
+Although you can purchase pre-made lime curd, my homemade version is surprisingly easy to make at home.
 It only takes a few minutes to prepare, and you probably already have most of the ingredients (sugar, eggs, butter, limes) in your fridge or pantry.
-And unlike store-bought versions, making lime curd at home allows you to control the balance of tartness and sweetness, and to adjust the consistency as desired.
+And unlike store-bought versions, making your own lime curd allows you to control the balance of tartness and sweetness, or to adjust the consistency as desired.

 I especially love making citrus curds during the summer months.
+(In addition to lime curd, I make lots of homemade lemon curd and orange vanilla curd, too.)
 This recipe requires the stovetop only, so no need to turn on the oven on a sweltering day.

 Uses for Homemade Lime Curd